Suspended operations

 No. Allowing employees to make up time missed during suspended operations is an option that prevents the employee from having to take unpaid time off because the employee either does not have, or chooses not to use vacation, personal holiday (full day absence only) or compensatory time to use to cover missed work time.

-Why do most full time, overtime eligible classified, contract covered, and professional staff get credited with overtime when they work extra hours to make up time missed during suspended operations while employees who are actually required to be at work do not?
+Why do full-time, overtime eligible staff get credited with overtime when they work extra hours to make up time missed during suspended operations while employees who are required to be at work do not?

 UW labor contracts and the federal Fair Labor Standards Act determine when overtime eligible employees must get paid overtime when working extra hours.
-The University must follow these requirements regardless of the reason that extra hours are worked.
+The University must meet these requirements regardless of the reason the extra hours were worked.

 If the University suspends operations and an employee who does not perform an essential service comes into the office and works, does the employee get paid?